CtrlK

 Workflow Clarity

-Clear 8-step sequence with explicit validation checkpoints: tests must pass before proceeding (step 5), CI monitoring with fix-and-retry loop (step 8), and a feedback loop for test failures.
-The workflow covers the full lifecycle from issue reading to CI passing.
+Clear 8-step sequence with explicit validation checkpoints: tests must pass before proceeding (step 5), CI monitoring with failure recovery loop (step 8), and a fix-rerun feedback loop for test failures.
+The workflow handles both local test failures and CI failures with explicit recovery steps.

 3 / 3